piatoss3612/LibroLink/README.md

 - **All Reading Enthusiasts**: Anyone who enjoys reading and wants a platform that makes reading activities more enjoyable, allowing them to communicate and compete with others.
 It is easy to use even without prior knowledge of blockchain technology.
 - **Users Interested in Blockchain Technology**: Users looking for a new reading experience leveraging blockchain technology.
 Blockchain enhances the trust and transparency of reading activities and guarantees users' data ownership.
-- **Users Who Prefer Community Activities**: Users who want a platform where they can communicate, compete, and collaborate with others.
-Reading activities increase user interaction and provide opportunities to meet new friends or reading partners.
+- **Users Who Prefer Gamified Experiences**: Users who enjoy gamified experiences and want to participate in reading challenges and missions.
+The platform provides a fun and engaging reading experience.

 ### Future Roadmap